xin-huang/SeleDiff/README.md

     `*` indicates required options.

 - Input files
+    - `SeleDiff` assumes no missing data in the input files.
     - `SeleDiff` uses `--ancestral-allele` option (required) to accept a *TAB* delimited file that specifies the ancestral allele of each SNP in the data.
 The content of the file looks like:

             rs001   A